kghose/Chhobi/Readme.md

 TODO
 ====
-1. Refactor database.h/.cpp to not use classes, but just functions
+1. [DONE] Refactor database.h/.cpp to not use classes, but just functions
 1. [DONE] Improve directory crawling
 1. [DONE] Put directory crawling in separate thread so that Chhobi is functional during crawl
 1. [DONE] Put absolute filename in status bar